alexs2112/University-Notes/2023-Winter/ARKY328/04 - EBA, Mainland, Cyclades.md

 ### Bronze
  - Metal technology of the EBA was more sophisticated than the copper production of the Final Neolithic (Chalcolithic)
- - Bronze is an alley, copper + arsenic, later copper + tin (arsenic is poisonous)
+ - Bronze is an alloy, copper + arsenic, later copper + tin (arsenic is poisonous)
 	 - Melts at lower temp than copper, easier to cast and harder metal
  - Copper, gold, silver available locally in Aegean, tin and arsenic had no sources and needed to be traded for.
 Bronze manufacture was only possible in Aegean due to interregional trade and communication
 	 - Most likely by donkey transport rather than boat